 Trump attends G7 in Canada amid trade tensions and Middle East conflict

-Washington — President Trump is in Canada Monday for the G7 summit, as his aides will be negotiating with those same allied nations over the tariffs he's imposed.
+Washington — President Trump is in Canada on Monday for the Group of Seven economic summit, as his aides will be negotiating with those same allied nations over the tariffs he's imposed.

 The first thing on Mr. Trump's schedule Monday is a bilateral meeting with Canadian Prime Minister Mark Carney, whom Mr. Trump met last month at the White House.
 The rest of the day will consist of meetings with the G7 leaders, as well as the traditional "family photo" of those leaders and a cultural event to cap off the night.